MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Solidity Basics.md

 ```

 ## Solidity functions
-We can declare functions using `function` keyword in Solidity.
+We can declare functions using the `function` keyword in Solidity.
 The basic syntax of a function in Solidity is as follows:
 ```solidity
 function FunctionName (parameters if-any) <visiblity specifier> <modifier> returns (return type) {
   // code block